DevelopersGuild/software-starter-kits/JavascriptHipster.md

 it's pretty much universal in the world of development everyone knows about it.
 It also manages packages and updates them for you.

+### JS runtimes built on the V8 engine
+This is a must for using important npm packages and building apps in serverside Javacript and Typescript.

+### Modern UI Frameworks
+React is pretty much the only framework Javascript hipsters will touch https://reactjs.org React Native is pretty sweet for writing Mobile apps for Android and IOS https://facebook.github.io/react-native/

 ### Music
 There's tons of playlist out there but why not support a fellow Hacker with his Spotify playlists